A Bonus-Malus Framework for Cyber Risk Insurance and Optimal Cybersecurity Provisioning: Modelling Cyber Loss with Truncated g-and-h Distribution

 \section{Modelling Cyber Loss with Truncated g-and-h Distribution}

-In this section, we adopt specific distributional assumptions about the random variable $X$, which corresponds to the severity of a single cyber loss event.
-Studies such as \cite{maillart2010heavy} and \cite{wheatley2016extreme} have shown that the severity of cyber loss events have heavy-tailed distributions.
-It is well-known that the g-and-h family introduced by \cite{tukey1977exploratory} contains distributions with a wide range of skewness and kurtosis (see, e.g., Figure~3 of \cite{dutta2006tale}), which makes it suitable for modelling Operational Risk \citep{dutta2006tale,peters2006bayesian,cruz2015fundamental,peters2015advances}.
-In \cite{dutta2006tale}, the following advantages of the g-and-h distribution are discussed: \begin{itemize} \item it is flexible and it fits well to real data under many different circumstances, e.g., when considering losses of a company as a whole and when considering individual business lines or event types; \item it produces realistic estimations of the Operational Risk capital; \item it is easy to simulate random samples from. \end{itemize} The parameters in the g-and-h distribution can be robustly estimated based on quantiles~\citep{xu2014robust} or L-moments~\citep{peters2016estimating}.
+In this section, we adopt specific distributional assumptions about the random variables $\big(X^{(t)}\big)_{t=1:T}$, where $X^{(t)}$ corresponds to the severity of a single cyber loss event in year $t$.
+Studies such as \citep{maillart2010heavy, wheatley2016extreme} and \citep{dacorogna2023building} have shown that the severity of cyber loss events have left-skewed and heavy-tailed distributions.
+A commonly adopted family of distributions in statistical analyses of cyber event data is the Generalised Pareto distribution; see, e.g., \citep{farkas2021cyber, malavasi2022cyber, dacorogna2023building}.
+Generalised Pareto distributions naturally appear when analysing heavy-tailed random variables as a consequence of the Pickands--Balkema--De Haan theorem from extreme value theory; see, e.g., \citep{embrechts1997modelling}.
+Since the Generalised Pareto distribution arises as an approximation of the tail part of a distribution, it is also common to model the body and the tail parts of a distribution separately; see, e.g., \citep{zangerle2023modelling} which models cyber losses below a certain threshold by a normal distribution and models cyber losses exceeding the threshold by a Generalised Pareto distribution.
+It is well-known that the g-and-h family introduced by \citet{tukey1977exploratory} contains distributions with a wide range of skewness and kurtosis (see, e.g., Figure~3 of \citep{dutta2006tale}), which makes it suitable for modelling Operational Risk \citep{dutta2006tale,peters2006bayesian,cruz2015fundamental,peters2015advances}.
+Using the results from empirical analyses of a real Operational Risk dataset, \citet{dutta2006tale} identified the following advantages of the g-and-h distribution compared to other more commonly adopted alternatives (including the Generalised Pareto distribution): \begin{itemize} \item it is flexible and it fits well to real data under many different circumstances, e.g., when considering losses of a company as a whole and when considering individual business lines or event types; and \item it produces realistic estimations of the Operational Risk capital. \end{itemize} Moreover, it is straightforward and efficient to simulate random samples from the g-and-h distribution.
+The parameters in the g-and-h distribution can be robustly estimated based on quantiles~\citep{xu2014robust} or L-moments~\citep{peters2016estimating}.
 Due to these properties, we adopt the g-and-h distribution as a particular model for the severity of cyber loss events in this section.
+We would like to remark that the aforementioned studies using the Generalised Pareto distribution consider severity distributions with parameters that depend on a large collection of covariates, including those related to the type, size, and location of the organisation, as well as the type of cyber loss event.
+Since we are interested in analysing the optimal cybersecurity provisioning process from the perspective of a single organisation facing a single type of cyber loss event, we assume that the parameters in the severity distribution have been adjusted to the characteristics of the organisation and the type of cyber loss event of interest.
+In practice, calibration of the cyber loss model can combine information from historical data from other organisations, internal data, and expert opinions \citep{malavasi2022cyber}.

 The g-and-h distribution is a four-parameter family of distributions, given by the following definition: